ClinConnect ClinConnect Logo

 • 4.
 Has ≥1 measurable lesion on CT or MRI as per RECIST v1.1 by investigator assessment.
 Prostate cancer participants with bone only disease may be eligible.

 • 1.
-Tissue collected from a biopsy (from ≥1 lesion not previously irradiated) performed since progression while on or after treatment with the most recent systemic cancer therapy regimen and prior to signing of the tissue ICF
+Tumor biopsy from ≥1 lesion not previously irradiated and performed since progression with the most recent systemic cancer therapy regimen and prior to signature of the tissue ICF (ARCHIVAL PRETREATMENT sample).

 • OR

 • 2.
-Pretreatment tumor biopsy from ≥1 lesion not previously irradiated and amenable to sampling after signing of the tissue ICF.
-The pretreatment tissue requirement may be waived after discussion and agreement with the Sponsor.
+Newly obtained pretreatment tumor biopsy from ≥1 lesion not previously irradiated and amenable to sampling, after signature of tissue ICF (FRESH PRETREATMENT sample)

 • 6.
 Has Eastern Cooperative Oncology Group performance status (ECOG PS) of 0 or 1 at screening.